 Coldplay has done it—again.
 The Music of the Spheres World Tour isn’t just breaking records; it’s rewriting them.
 With over 10 million tickets sold across continents, it’s now officially the most attended tour by a group in history.
 Add...

-Drake has done what many international artists seem to love doing lately – shifting New Zealand tour dates at the last minute.
-The God’s Plan rapper was set to play two highly anticipated back-to-back shows at Auckland’s Spark Arena on February 28 and March 1, 2025 for his ANITA MAX WIN TOUR.
-But now, thanks to what’s being called “scheduling conflicts,” the dates have been moved two weeks later to March 15 and 16, 2025.
+Drake has done what many international artists seem to love doing lately—shifting New Zealand tour dates at the last minute.
+The God’s Plan rapper was originally set to play two highly anticipated back-to-back shows at Auckland’s Spark Arena on February 28 and March 1, 2025, as part of his ANITA MAX WIN TOUR.
+At first, the shows were rescheduled for two weeks later, March 15 and 16, 2025, due to what was described as "scheduling conflicts."